MrGrasss/TeleBlitz-BestTelebot/README.md

     - +users_info.json: This will contain the succesfully messages users_info so that you could reuse that list in the future.

-    - Change message randomly: In MassDM(copy) and Massforwarder you will find an option to change message on flags (only appears when using a channel), this adds random characters in between words while keeping emojis, links and markdown characters intact.
-For this you will need one client that has admin permissions with atleast "Edit Messages of Others" turned on.
-There is also an option called "changed_message_ratio" which is a percentage of how often a random character will be added, the higher the more characters. "change_group_url" will change the messageId behind a telegram group link to prevent flags, this is recommended to be used with having your actual promo message in that telegram group that you have used the link of.

 ## Suggestions / Feedback